DSa-Hb1Ac/dataset-diabetes-adolescents-time-series-with-heart-rate/README.md

 ## Time zone information

 All timing information of the original data sources were in local time and lacked time zone information.
-Time zone information was added after obtaining the export files, assuming all data was collected in the Europe/Amsterdam timezone.
+Time zone information was added automatically after obtaining the export files, assuming all data was collected in the Europe/Amsterdam timezone.

 ### Daylight Saving Time (DST)
 The period in which the data was collected contains a transition from Central European Summer Time (CEST) to Central European Time (CET): one second after 2019-10-27T02:59:59+0200 the time is 2019-10-27T02:00:00+0100.
 Each device/system handles this transition differently:

 **Medtronic MiniMed 640G and MiniMed 670G** <br>
-The clock of this devices doesn't adjust automatically when a transition from CEST to CET occurs; the clock has to be adjusted manually.
-Adjustment of the clock can be found in the export file in column 8 - '_New Device Time_'.<br>
+The clock of this devices doesn't adjust automatically when a transition from CEST to CET occurs; the device clock has to be adjusted manually.
+Adjustment of the clock can be found in the export file in column 8 - '_New Device Time_'.
+In the current version of the data, time zone offsets have been added automatically based on the local clock.
+Timestamps labelled as 2019-10-27T03:00:00+0100 to the moment the user adjusted the device clock manually (indicated by an entry in column 8 - '_New Device Time_'), are invalid, i.e. one hour needs to be subtracted from the local clock time indicated.
+This manual correction has **NOT** been done in the current version of the data.
-**_`TODO: fix transition from Daylight Saving Time (DST) to standard time based on 'New Device Time' column instead of always shortly after 2019-10-27T02:59:59+0200`_**

 **Abbott FreeStyle Libre** <br>
 Shortly after 2019-10-27T02:59:59+0200, the clock of the FreeStyle Libre (_sensor or reader/app?_) adjusts itself automatically.
 The data measured from 2019-10-27T02:00:00+0200 to 2019-10-27T02:59:59+0200 and 2019-10-27T02:00:00+0100 to 2019-10-27T02:59:59+0100 appeared in the export file without time zone information.
 Therefore, we omitted the time zone information for the data records from 2019-10-27T02:00 to 2019-10-27T02:59.